Introduction: Double Bevel Dovetails by Hand

-The bevel dovetail, or compound miter dovetail, joint is great for making things like hoppers and trays.
+The double bevel dovetail, or compound mitre dovetail, joint is great for making things like hoppers and trays.
 But have you ever tried to make one?
 A few instructions can save hours of head scratching - so here are a few instructions.
 What are you waiting for!

 All you need is in the instructable, but if you like to see things in video format too, I've uploaded one to YouTube: